-As per California Ed Code 48907, the student staff of the magazine is entirely responsible for its content; therefore, the content may not necessarily reflect the opinions or policies of Palo Alto High School or Palo alto Unified School District faculty, administrators, or the Board of Education.
+As per California Ed Code 48907, the student staff of the magazine is entirely responsible for its content; therefore, the content may not necessarily reflect the opinions or policies of Palo Alto High School or Palo Alto Unified School District faculty, administrators, or the Board of Education.
 Because school officials are not responsible for the content of the publication, Verde will not be reviewed, restrained or withheld by school officials prior to distribution.
 Because the staff will control the content of the publication, it will therefore also take financial and legal responsibility for what is published in its print and online form.
-Consistent with Ed Code, 48907, the Verde editors-in-chief are not obliged to print or post an individual staff member’s or community member’s submissions.
+Consistent with Ed Code 48907, the Verde editors-in-chief are not obliged to print or post an individual staff member’s or community member’s submissions.
 The editors-in-chief — working in consultation with the whole staff and the adviser — will determine the content of the all unsigned editorials and the letter from the editors.
 Signed columns or reviews represent only the opinions of individual authors.

 Copyright permission for student work to be published in the magazine and online is inherent in the relationship between Verde and its staff members.
 Likewise, permission is assumed for those non-staff members who submit material for publication.

-Verde prides itself on following the above code of ethics with fair and accurate reporting.
+A. Sources: Verde prides itself on following the above code of ethics to deliver fair and accurate reporting.
 Therefore, sources may ask to have their quotes read back to them before publication.
 Verde reserves the right to publish all on-the-record quotes so long as they are accurate.
-Once a story is published, our general policy is to not change or remove any content (including quotes, names and information) due to requests from outside sources.
-However, we evaluate requests on a case-by-case basis and attempt to correct any errors in reporting.
-Content will only change if it is found to be false, libelous or dangerous.
+Once a story is published, our general policy is to not change or remove any content — including, but not limited to, quotes, names and information — due to requests from outside sources.
+However, we may evaluate requests on a case-by-case basis and attempt to correct any errors found to be false, libelous or dangerous.
 If a story is altered, readers will be explicitly notified of the edits made.
 Sources may request information to be taken “off the record” if the request is made prior to the interview, and such content will not be used in writing.
 However, sensitive or controversial interview content may be removed after the fact if the source has expressed a compelling and reasonable justification.

 Advertising and financial support